Slackadays/Clipboard/README.md

 <br>

-Clipboard (or CB) is one of _the_ most advanced productivity superchargers you can get your hands on.
+You're looking at one of _the_ most advanced productivity superchargers you can get your hands on.

-When we started writing CB, we needed something way more powerful than those other terminal tools like `xclip`, `wl-clipboard`, or `pbcopy`.
+It all started when we needed something way more powerful than those other terminal tools like `xclip`, `wl-clipboard`, or `pbcopy`.

-And, it had to be _simple_ and _quick_ to use by truly anyone out there, even you!
-In other words,
+And, it had to be _simple, quick, and painless_ to use by truly anyone out there, even you.

+Introducing Clipboard, or CB.
+We made it to save you time and effort.
+Or in other words,

 <p align="center">
     <img src="documentation/readme-assets/ClipboardMakesYourLifeEasy.png" alt="CB makes your life easy." />